-The amphibious landings of Marines began the morning of 19 FEB as the secretary of the navy, James Forrestal, accompanied by journalists, surveyed the scene from a command ship offshore.
+The amphibious landings of about 30,000 Marines began the morning of 19 FEB as the secretary of the navy, James Forrestal, accompanied by journalists, surveyed the scene from a command ship offshore.
 As the Marines made their way onto the island, seven Japanese battalions opened fire on them.
 By evening, more than 550 Marines were dead and more than 1,800 were wounded.
 The capture of Mount Suribachi, the highest point of the island and bastion of the Japanese defense, took four more days and many more casualties.
+It was a 36 day long battle to seize complete control of the island.
 When the American flag was finally raised on Iwo Jima, the memorable image was captured in a famous photograph that later won the Pulitzer Prize.
 Casualties and losses: US 26,038 - JP 22,060.
+Almost 50% of the battle's participants were killed or wounded.

-• Feb 19 1965 - Vietnam War: South Vietnamese coup unsuccessful " Dissident officers move several battalions of troops into Saigon on this day with the intention of ousting Gen. Nguyen Khanh from leadership.
+- Feb 19 1945 WW2: 980 Japanese soldiers reportedly killed by crocodiles in 2 days on Ramree Island, Burma. - Feb 19 1965 Vietnam War: Unsuccessful South Vietnamese Coup " Dissident officers move several battalions of troops into Saigon on this day with the intention of ousting Gen. Nguyen Khanh from leadership.